 It took approximately 1-2 hours to look around the entire museum and the property.
-If you want to make a day out of it… you could visit Naval War College Museum and Artillery Co of Newport in Newport, Rhode Island.
+If you want to make a day out of it… you could visit Naval War College Museum (pre-visit planning needed) and Artillery Co of Newport in Newport, Rhode Island.
 Newport is a half hour drive from North Kingston.
-Be sure to check out their websites for information.

 More information about Seabees Museum: